joeqian10/neo3-gogogo/README.md

 walletHelper, err := wallet.NewWalletHelperFromPrivateKey(client, privateKey)
 ```

-Now, you are all set to explore more features with Neo go SDK, including:
+Now, you are all set to explore more features with neo3-gogogo, including:

 + wallet manangement
 + query blockchain info via rpc calls